Fewer Estates May Be Taxable

 What all this means is that many estates, even those well below $11.4 million may now need a 706 done, which is a golden opportunity for you, if you know how to properly prepare the Form 706!

-Please join us and nationally renowned tax expert, Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA, for an updated 2-part series entitled, “Properly Preparing the Form 706 (Estate Tax Return)”.
+Please join us and nationally renowned tax expert, Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA, for this 2-part series entitled, “Properly Preparing the Form 706 (Estate Tax Return)”.

-On these two in-depth 90-minute programs (updated this year!), you will learn:
+On these two in-depth 90-minute programs, you will learn:

 - How to successfully navigate the Form 706, line-by-line